 The skills and expertise of a clinical psychologist help get to the base issue more quickly and addresses it with requiring less sessions overall.
 Thus, a qualified and experienced may charge more per session, but in the long run, aims to equip you with tools to maintain your mental well-being for life.

-It is also important to note that most private clinics and therapists are registered with all major private health insurance companies.
-Therefore, depending on the kind of health insurance you have, the cost of seeing a therapist may be covered.
+It is also worth noting that most private clinics and therapists in the UK are registered with major health insurance providers.
+Depending on your policy with companies like Bupa, AXA Health, or Vitality, the cost of seeing a therapist may be partially or fully covered.

 Check Therapist Registration / Accreditations